 Cracks in the Publishing House’s Foundation

 As Casey continued to build the publishing house over the next eight years.
 He worked hard to pivot and make changes to continue their success.
 Then, last year, he began to see some of the cracks in the publishing house’s foundation.

 As Casey explains, “I realized that we’d incurred quite a bit of debt at the pace we were growing.
 Demand and sales were increasing, but with our current debt load and the way it was structured, it was hampering growth and could have ultimately killed our company.”

-With Hurricane Harvey hitting many of the publishing house authors who were based in Texas, Casey quickly realized that the time for change was now.
-The business needed outside funding and to either restructure the debt with a traditional bank or find investors to come in and help.
+Hurricane Harvey was hitting many of the publishing house authors based in Texas.
+Casey quickly realized that the time for change was now.
+The business needed outside funding to either restructure the debt with a traditional bank or find investors to come in and help.
 Plus, they needed a way to improve the business’ cash flow.